futuregrid/manual/doc/source/account.rst

    account ;-) Generally we recommend to make due dates of projects to be Thursdays till 5pm or Friday mornings.
-Be reminded that the first Tuesday of each month all machines will be shut down and all VMs or ongoing work may be lost.
+Be reminded that the first Tuesday of each month all machines will be shut down and all unsaved running VMs or ongoing work may be lost.
 Please plan around this.

 #.
 We have created some forums for the three services that you can
    find at https://portal.futuregrid.org/forum.
 These forums are read